All Collections

 We recommend using an email group if you want multiple members of your team managing the replies to your automatic emails.
 When you use an email group, each member of the group will be able to see any replies to your Sisu emails, and they'll be able to act on them as needed.
 If you only have one individual managing replies, you should just use a standard email address as opposed to an email group.

-Troubleshooting: legitimate mail to a group is marked as spam
+Legitimate mail to a group is marked as spam

-Sometimes, Google Groups might mark legitimate messages as spam and send them to the moderation queue.
+Sometimes Google Groups might mark legitimate messages as spam and send them to the moderation queue.
 To avoid delivery issues, you can relax a group's spam controls to allow delivery of suspected spam.

-Note: To limit the worst spam, messages marked as high-confidence spam are always rejected even if you relax the group’s spam controls.
+To limit the worst spam, messages marked as high-confidence spam are always rejected even if you relax the group’s spam controls.

 1. Sign in to Google Groups.